QEHS-Websites/Introductory-HTML/README.md

 See https://github.com/QEHS-Websites/LearningHTML.github.io
 - and see public-facing version: https://qehs-websites.github.io/LearningHTML.github.io/

+**Purpose:** build simple webpages that are linked to each other, rendered in a browser

 Table of Contents
 - Introduction to the Internet and Web Documents (with small actives to illustrate), <a href="">Click Here when URL Added</a>
 - Introduction to HTML5 using GitHub Markdown and Annotating Project Notes, <a href="">Click Here when URL Added</a>